8 Tips To Track Content Marketing Performance

 This gives a detailed view of the various metrics discussed above.
 If they are as desired, then you are right on the track.
 If not, now you know which content format is not working for you and what changes you possibly need to make.

 2. Engagement Metrics

-They show the popularity and demand for your content.
+This content marketing performance metric shows the popularity and demand for your content.

 Additional Resource: Think you know Facebook Marketing well?
 Test your knowledge

 Here’s what to keep in mind while tracking the engagement metrics of your content:

 1) See the growth trends.
 Let us say you are getting new subscriptions every month.
 While that is not bad, it’s even better to have an increasing growth rate.
 So, if this month I have added 100 new subscribers, I should add 150 next month, then 250, then 500, and so on.

 2) The second important thing to consider here is to compare your growth rate with that of your competitors.
 If they are growing faster than you, then you might as well get capped out, eventually.

 3) Lastly, you don’t just want followers.
 You want loyal followers.
 They should be excited about your content, they should promote you.
 So, if you see a growth rate at an increasing pace then you have faithful followers and your content is qualitative.